 What is the purpose of an independent examination?

-As a Trustee of a charitable organisation, you must provide annual financial reports and accounts to an independent party (an accountancy firm), who cannot be influenced by a relationship to the organisation or any of its Trustees.
-The purpose of this is to give the charity’s Trustees, supporters, beneficiaries and the wider public, some objective assurance that the charity’s money and records have been managed properly.
+Trustees of such charitable organisations must provide annual financial statements and documentation to an independent party (such as an accountancy firm), who cannot be influenced by a relationship to the organisation or any of its Trustees, for examination.
+The purpose of this is to give the charity’s Trustees, supporters, beneficiaries and the wider public objective assurance that the charity’s money and records have been managed properly.

 The process involves: